OpenFn/apollo/services/search/README.md

 ## Implementation

 Currently, the service returns relevant data from a predefined corpus stored in a vector database.
-In the future, we plan to embed OpenFn documentation into the vector database.
+The corpus is generated using the OpenAI Embedding Function and it embeds the OpenFn Documentaion into the database.
-This will enable the retrieval of relevant context from the documents, thereby improving the results for other Apollo services.
+This enables the retrieval of relevant context from the documents, thereby improving the results for other Apollo services.

 ## Payoad Reference